txich/NFT-Marketplace-Contract/README.md

 # NFT MARKETPLACE SMART CONTRACT

 ### Deploy-ready version
-### (WAS NOT TESTED USING HARDHAT, DO NOT DEPLOY IN MAINNET, WAIT FOR FUTURE VERSIONS)
-### The tests are currently under development.
+### All functions were tested using HardHat.

 ## Functions:
 - Create listing
 - Cancel listing
 - NFT purchase
-- Change owner (owner only)
+- Change owner (Ownable)
-- Withdraw from contract (owner only)
+- Withdraw from contract (Owner only)
-- Change fee (owner only)
+- Change fee (Owner only)

+All functions emit an event.

 The NFT transfer is implemented using getApproved method.
 Transactions are implemented using call method.
-Added ReentrancyGuard.
+Added ReentrancyGuard & Ownable.